Client: Bradford City Football Club

 Mitton Group manages upgrade of dressing room facilities at Bradford City

-The team from Mitton Group has completed comprehensive alterations and upgrade works to the dressing rooms at Bradford City’s Northern Commercials Valley Parade Stadium, reflecting the changes required by the Football League’s dressing Room criteria first issued in 2014.
+The team from Mitton Group has completed comprehensive alterations and upgrade works to the dressing rooms at Bradford City’s Northern Commercials Valley Parade Stadium employing full BIM services and processes.
+These updates reflect the changes required by the Football League’s Dressing Room Criteria first issued in 2014.

 With the criteria officially already in place to ensure established standards for changing room facilities at football grounds, the management team at Valley Parade was tasked not just with upgrading provision at the stadium but also with sourcing funding for the necessary changes.